laboon/ebook/text/10_what_is_software_testing.md

 1. The system runs out of memory while processing the text?
 2. The CPU is running numerous other processes, leaving the system unresponsive?
 3. The network connection is lost midway through processing?

+It's easy to see, even from this very simple example, that testing can be a very involved process, full of ambiguities.
+As a tester, not only will you have to resolve these ambiguities, but also determine how much effort and time should be spent on resolving them.
+The more energy you put into any particular aspect of testing, the less time you will have for other aspects.
+Keep this in mind when you are developing a testing strategy - the amount of time you have to complete the project may be flexible, but it is always finite, and there are always various priorities which you will have to juggle in order to produce quality software.